sheafk/tasks-Today-ios-0616/README.md

 Create a viewer for your tasks last year or this upcoming year.

-  1. Check out the `.xcworkspace` file.
-Views are set up.
+  1. Open the `tasksToday.xcworkspace` file.
+The views are already set up for you.
-  2. Create a new class for the event detail view.
-Connect it up
+  2. Create a new class for the event detail view controller.
+Connect its views to the class file.
   3. Now we need to write three methods to get calendar details from the phone.
-This is hard to do...in this repo [I've included the answer](http://ironboard-curriculum-content.s3.amazonaws.com/iOS/encrypted_calendar_access.txt) for the three methods declared in the `.h` file if you'd like to use them.
-Please please please feel free to use them.
-Its a lot of documentation reading and learning how to access the phone calendar through EventKit is not the point of this lab. **If you want a challenge, write those methods without my solution.
+This is hard to do...in this repo [we've included the answer](http://ironboard-curriculum-content.s3.amazonaws.com/iOS/encrypted_calendar_access.txt) for the three methods declared in the `.h` file if you'd like to use them.
+Please, please, please feel free to use them.
+It's a lot of documentation reading and learning how to access the phone calendar through EventKit and this is not the point of this lab. **If you want a challenge, write those methods without my solution.
 Remember, you don't need to understand everything going on, just make it work**
   4. Before doing anything you need to call the `requestCalendarPermission` method.
   5. Each method returns events from the respective time period.
 They are an array of [EKEvent](https://developer.apple.com/library/ios/documentation/EventKit/Reference/EKEventClassRef/Reference/Reference.html) objects.
 Most importantly they have a `title` property that has the name of the event.
   6. When you click on the each button, do the appropriate thing by passing the correct array of events to the `destinationViewController`